 Cook bacon on a baking rack

-Cooking bacon on a rack is basically elevating the bacon off of the pan so that it is cooked evenly and it is not laying in its own grease while cooking.
-There are pros and cons to this method.
-Try using a wire grilling tray that you might use for grilling shrimp or veggies on a barbecue grill if you don’t have a specific baking/cooling rack.
+Cooking bacon on a rack like this one is basically elevating the bacon off of the pan so that it is cooked evenly and it is not lying in its own grease while cooking.

-✅ When bacon is cooked on a cooling rack it will generally turn out crispier.
+✅ When bacon is cooked on a pan with a rack, it will generally turn out crispier.

-✅ Bacon cooked directly on the pan may turn out more tender than crispy, and more sopping with grease.
+✅ Bacon cooked directly on the pan may turn out more tender than crispy.

 What does a rasher of bacon mean?